teamsixzero/teamsixzero.github.io/_posts/2022-03-08-ux-design-conversion-rate-optimization.md

 As a designer, you likely won’t be responsible for taking the lead in this step but it is certainly helpful to understand it anyway.
 Synthesizing the results is often left in the hands of Data Analysts, Data Scientists or Product Managers but it is your job to understand and hypothesize on the results.

-Once you’ve got an approved design, it should get built and A/B tested.
-[A/B Testing](https://www.optimizely.com/optimization-glossary/ab-testing/) is a method of comparing two versions of a solution against each other to determine which one performs better.
+Once you’ve got an approved design, it should get built and A/B tested. <a href="https://www.optimizely.com/optimization-glossary/ab-testing/" target="_blank">A/B Testing</a> is a method of comparing two versions of a solution against each other to determine which one performs better.
 Most analysis can be done using basic event tracking (mixpanel, flurry, etc ) and statistics.
-You can also use a [calculator](https://abtestguide.com/bayesian/) if you don’t have an in-house data scientist.
+You can also use a <a href="https://abtestguide.com/bayesian/" target="_blank">calculator</a> if you don’t have an in-house data scientist.

 Depending on how many people use the app or flow in question, A/B tests might take months.
 This is because you need statistically significant results for the test to be meaningful.
 That means you need enough people tested within both test groups to ensure you produce worthwhile insights.
-You can learn more about the importance of [statistical significance here](https://blog.analytics-toolkit.com/2017/statistical-significance-ab-testing-complete-guide/).
+You can learn more about the importance of <a href="https://blog.analytics-toolkit.com/2017/statistical-significance-ab-testing-complete-guide/" target="_blank">statistical significance here</a>.

 So, if you have low traffic and don’t think you can get statistically significant results, usability testing might be the best data you can get.
 If you have plenty of users, your test will produce either a pass (conversion increase), fail (conversion decrease) or neutral result (no detectable change).
 Again, don’t be alarmed if A/B testing takes a while to produce significant data.
 Even large companies, who run these tests regularly, have limited control over how long it can take.